TJTJ-cpu/Flight-Delay-Prediction/README.md

-# ✈️ Flight Delay Prediction at Arlanda Airport (ARN)
+# ✈️ Flight Delay Prediction at Los Angeles International Airport (LAX)

-An AI data analysis project to predict the flight delays at Stockholm Arlanda Airport.
+An AI data analysis project to predict the flight delays at Los Angeles International Airport (LAX).
-Using Python, Pandas, and scikit-learn.
+Using Python, Pandas, Matplotlib, and scikit-learn.

 ---